blair-grylls/vintrace-api/README.md

-# Vintrace coding test Exercise 1 submission by Blair Christensen
+# Vintrace Exercise 1 submission
+##### Blair Christensen

 These simple REST APIs return some JSON data that describes a breakdown of the TOTAL percentage of year, variety, region and year + variety information for a specific wine, ordered from highest percentage to lowest.

 ## Getting started

-Clone the git repository and navigate to the folder.
+Clone the git repository and navigate to the folder then run:

 ```
+npm install
 npm run start
 ```